When you get right down to it, largemouth bass have no business being anywhere near California.

 The lake’s claim to fame is that it’s stocked with more pounds of trout per acre than any other lake in California.

 As fun as it may be to hit the water and chase rainbows, let’s not forget about the big bass that also like to load up on trout.

 Lake Amador produces surprising number of big bass for its size.
 Some reports suggest that the lake isn’t what it once was for bass fishing, but you can catch a mess of hefty largemouths if you hit it on the right day.

 The spring spawn is your best bet, when largemouths are reliably shallow and strike readily on soft plastics and crankbaits.

 There’s also a solid topwater bite here on calm mornings and evenings.

 A long, narrow lake with lots of small inlets and coves.

-Lake San Antonio, located off the beaten path in the hills about an hour north of San Luis Obispo, is a great fishing lake that goes unnoticed far too often.
+Lake San Antonio, located off the beaten path in the hills about an hour north of San Luis Obispo and sometimes in the shadows of bigger Lake Nacimiento, is a great fishing lake that goes unnoticed far too often.

 While the lake record is a modest 9 pounds, there are good numbers of largemouths here to keep you busy.